-The Junior College at Oxford is one of the two institutions which form the Junior College Division of Emory University, the other being located in Atlanta.
-The prescribed courses and standards of work in the two Junior Colleges are the same.
+The college division of Emory at Oxford is one of the three institutions which form the Lower Division (Junior College) of Emory University, the other two being located in Atlanta and Valdosta.
+The prescribed courses and standards of work in the three are the same.
 Graduates from each may enter the Senior College of the University and complete the requirements for the Bachelor of Arts degree in six quarters.
 Transfers are allowed to and from institutions recognized by standard accrediting agencies.